Skip to main content

 • You value an Advantage Card — Boots loyalty points apply on hearing aid purchases.

-When cheaper alternatives may be enough
+When lower-cost alternatives may be enough

 • NHS hearing aids are free via GP referral and are clinically effective digital BTEs from Phonak, Oticon or Danalogic.
 If you do not need an in-ear style, Bluetooth streaming or rechargeable batteries, the NHS route covers most needs at zero cost.